By Wayne Erbsen

 She promised me that never more without me would she roam,

 I’m happy now for life, for her I’ve made my wife,

 Whose footmarks I traced plainly in the snow.

-Wayne Erbsen has been teaching banjo, fiddle, guitar and mandolin since dinosaurs roamed the earth (really almost fifty years).
-Originally from California, Wayne has made Asheville, North Carolina his home since the early ‘seventies.
-He has written thirty songbooks and instructions books for banjo, fiddle, guitar and mandolin.
-Portions of this article appeared in Wayne’s book, The Rural Roots of Bluegrass.
+Wayne Erbsen has been teaching banjo, fiddle, guitar, and mandolin since dinosaurs roamed the earth (really, about 50 years).
+Originally from California, he now makes his home in Asheville, North Carolina.
+He has written more than 30 songbooks and instruction books for banjo, fiddle, guitar, and mandolin.
+Portions of this article are excerpted from Wayne’s book, The Rural Roots of Bluegrass.